Mariz e Barros-class ironclad

 The Mariz e Barros-class ironclads were a pair of armored corvettes originally ordered by Paraguay in 1864, but were sold to Brazil when Paraguay defaulted on the payments.
-Configured as central-battery ironclads, they served during the 1864–70 Paraguayan War between Brazil, Argentina and Uruguay against Paraguay.
-They were named after Antônio Carlos de Mariz e Barros (1835–1866), son of Joaquim José Inácio, Viscount of Inhaúma, Brazilian military officer and hero of the Paraguayan War.
+Configured as central-battery ironclads, they served during the 1864–1870 Paraguayan War between Brazil, Argentina and Uruguay against Paraguay.
+Herval was scrapped in 1879 while Mariz e Barros was converted into a floating battery in 1884 and scrapped in 1897.

 Design and description

 The ships were 191 ft long, had a beam of 36 ft and drafts of 8.16–9.5 ft.
 They displaced 1196–1353 LT.
 The Mariz e Barros class had a pair of steam engines, each driving one propeller.
 The engines produced a total of 600 ihp and gave the ships a maximum speed of 9 kn.
 They carried 140 t of coal although nothing is known about their range or endurance.
 They were fully rigged with three masts.
 Their crew consisted of 125 officers and enlisted men.

 Mariz e Barros was armed with two 120-pounder Whitworth rifled muzzle-loading guns and two smoothbore 68-pounder guns, while Herval had four 120-pounder guns.
 The ships had a complete waterline belt of wrought iron that ranged in thickness from 114 mm amidships to 76 mm at the ends of the ship.